wosephjeber/utility-first-css-presentation/notes.md

 </a>
 ```

 At first glance that might look really offensive.
 And to be honest, it kind of is.
+But it has a lot of merit.

 #### Pros:

 - No time spent coming up with semantic names (remember, naming is hard)
 - Less duplication in stylesheet
 - Creating new interfaces require no new CSS
+- You can read the markup and understand how an element is being styled
-- Safer – Changes happen in HTML, which is local, instead of CSS, which is global
+- Changes happen in HTML, which is local, instead of CSS, which is global

 #### Cons: